 But the Board said: "Had we found that Dr. Ford was truly not aware of the problems of his practice, we might have seriously considered some form of training while his privileges continued.
-However, we have found that he was well aware of serious doubts expressed by his peers and by the Chief of Staff of his hospital and that he took no steps to alter his practice or to upgrade himself in light of these warnings."
+However, we have found that he was well aware of serious doubts expressed by his peers and by the Chief of Staff of his hospital and that he took no stees to alter his practice or to upgrade himself in light of these warnings."

-The Board concluded that there is a "serious gap in Dr. Ford's knowledge of modern medical and surgical management in the areas of obstatrics and gynecology."
+The Board concluded that there is a "serious gap in Dr. Ford's inowledge of modern medical and azgical management in the areas of obstatrics and gynecology."

 The Appeals Board found problems in five areas of Dr. Ford's practice.
-Dr. Ford's extensive use of dilatage and curettage (D and C) operations for disfunctional uterine bleeding was common during his training but "has been found pot to produce that is factory.
-Tree it and the almost totally discredited in modern
+Dr. Ford's extensive use of dilatage and curettage (D and C) operations for disfunctional uterine bleeding was common during his training but "has been found not to produce established or year the straight almost totally discredited in modern